insidegui/WWDC/README.md

 Enjoy WWDC from the comfort of your Mac with the unofficial WWDC app for macOS.
 Whether you're (virtually) attending or not, you can access livestreams, videos and sessions during the conference and as a year-round resource.

-In partnership with CocoaHub, you can also use the app's Community tab to browse through Apple announcements, updates to the Swift language, new episodes from your favorite podcasts, community blog posts, and more.
+In partnership with CocoaHub, you can also use the app's Community tab to browse through Apple announcements, Swift language updates, new episodes from your favorite podcasts, community blog posts, and more.

 ⬇️ If you just want to download the latest release, go to [the website](https://wwdc.io).